Skip to cookie consent Skip to main content

 • Ultrasound

-Many times, however, the aortic aneurysms are detected incidentally on imaging studies performed for an unrelated reason, such as an X-ray for a cough, or a CT scan performed for unrelated chest or abdominal symptoms.
+In many cases, aortic aneurysms are found by chance on imaging done for an unrelated reason, like a chest X-ray for a persistent cough or a CT scan for unrelated abdominal symptoms.

 How to prevent aortic aneurysms